 Until Gov. Cuomo signed Raise the Age into law, New York was one of two states (NC being the other hold-out) to treat 16 and 17 year olds as adults in the criminal justice system.

-The caring attorneys at Robert E. Hornberger, Esq., P.C. help ease the emotional burden of families by successfully representing them in Family Court.
+The caring attorneys at Hornberger Verbitsky, P.C. help ease the emotional burden of families by successfully representing them in Family Court.

 Family Law Lawyer Nassau County, Robert E. Hornberger Esq.